-1) Use professional summary
+2) Use a professional summary

 Cybersecurity graduate seeking an entry-level position in a reputable organization to expand my learnings, knowledge, and skills.

-Self-motivated and analytical Cybersecurity Professional with internship experience in mitigating security gaps and cyber threats.
+Self-motivated and analytical Cybersecurity professional with internship experience in mitigating security gaps and cyber threats.
 Equipped with excellent communication skills to clearly present complex technical concepts to diverse audiences.
 Highly organized professional with the capacity to manage multiple tasks in a fast-paced environment.
 Possess strong critical thinking skills to analyze and resolve problems at both strategic and functional levels.

 The objective example above mentioned the candidate’s career goal.
 On the other hand, the second example conveyed what the candidate has to offer.
 If you’re the recruiter, which introduction do you think will capture your attention better?